Kenneth-Macharia/BlockChain-App/README.md

 ## App Demo

-- The application is deployed to _GCP_ on two independent blockchain hubs/peers.
+- The application is deployed to _GCP_ on two independent blockchain hubs, each comprising 3 Linux VMs and runnig 2 replicas of each of the 4 services mention above.
-- Each of the hubs are on different subnets in different regions.
+- Each of the hubs are on different subnets in different regions and the applications on each hub communicate over the internet and not across the VPC network.
-- VMs on one hub cannot communicate directly with VMs on the other hub across GCP's network.
-Inter-hub communication is only possible via the internet, thus emulating a distributed blockchain network.

 ### Hub 1

-- The _frontend service_ is accessible here > [Home](http://35.211.97.185), from where records can be added and searched.
+- The _frontend service_ is accessible here > [Home](http://35.206.155.11), from where records can be added and searched.
 - From the provided drop-down list link, application logs handy for checking block forging status, can be viewed.
 - _The backend service exposes a public endpoint_ allowing the viewing of the blockchain at the hub.
-This endpoint is accessible here > [Blockchain](http://35.211.97.185:8080/backend/v1/blockchain)
+This endpoint is accessible here > [Blockchain](http://35.206.155.11:8080/backend/v1/blockchain)

 ### Hub 2

-- It's _frontend service_ is accessible here > [Home](http://35.210.175.76)
+- It's _frontend service_ is accessible here > [Home](http://35.211.54.229)
-- The blockchain endpoint for this hub is accessible here > [Blockchain](http://35.210.175.76:8080/backend/v1/blockchain)
+- The blockchain endpoint for this hub is accessible here > [Blockchain](http://35.211.54.229:8080/backend/v1/blockchain)

 ## Using the App